hirvinen/poker/README.md

 # poker

-A simple poker game, that should at some point be an offline-first PWA using React and Next.js A relatively current, possibly broken demo should be available at [https://poker.hirvinen.fi/](https://poker.hirvinen.fi/)
+A simple poker game, that should at some point be an offline-first PWA using React and Next.js A relatively current, possibly broken demo should be available at [https://poker-pi.vercel.app/](https://poker-pi.vercel.app/).

+The game is kind of abandoned due to other priorities.

 ## ToDo